dsx724/php-bloom-filter/README.md

 ###Notes and Limitations
 * The bit vector only supports powers of 2 bits in size.
 * PHP 5.x variables are limited to byte addressing of signed 32 bit integers.
-	* The the maximum variable is only 2GB - 1B.
+	* The the maximum variable is only 2GB - 1B (2^31-1 Bytes).
 	* Thus the largest vector size is 1GB.
 	* Workaround with multiple variables could the single vector size-limitation.
 	* Minor edits are required to support PHP 5.3 due to the use of array dereferencing features of PHP 5.4.
+* PHP lacks calloc or malloc so str_repeat is used to allocate the bit array.

 * MurmurHash is a hot topic in this realm.
 It isn't implemented here though due to module dependency for fast implementation.